matheuscandido/courier-python/README.md

 - [ ] Add proper exception handling everywhere
 - [ ] Add breaks for misbehaviors on the UI (ex: send request with empty URL field)
 - [ ] Add query params tab to request
+- [ ] Move loading collections to a new thread on startup